sonatype/helm3-charts/README.md

 See docs/index.md which is also https://sonatype.github.io/helm3-charts/

+### Updating Charts

+Charts for Nexus IQ and for NXRM can be updated in `charts/` directories,

 ### Packaging and Indexing

+*The CI build will do these processes for you, including package, commit, and tag.*

 Upon update of the `charts/`, run `build.sh` from here in the project root to create `tgz` packages of the latest chart changes and regenerate the `index.yaml`